Compass816/CSC305-MyAtlas-Project/test/ABTEST.md

 Experiment:

-    Audience: 50% of randomly selected users will be assigned to the control group, where they will continue to see trip photo galleries in the current timeline layout.
+- Audience: 50% of randomly selected users will be assigned to the control group, where they will continue to see trip photo galleries in the current timeline layout.
 The other 50% will be assigned to the experimental group, where they will see trip photo galleries presented in the new grid layout.
-    Firebase Analytics Tracking: Set up event tracking to measure the following metrics:
+- Firebase Analytics Tracking: Set up event tracking to measure the following metrics:
-        Number of photo gallery views
+  - Number of photo gallery views
-        Average time spent in photo galleries
+  - Average time spent in photo galleries
-        Number of photos viewed per session
+  - Number of photos viewed per session
-        Time spent in the galleries screen
+  - Time spent in the galleries screen
-        Time spent between opening consecutive photo galleries Success Metrics: The success of the experiment will be determined based on an increase in the above-mentioned metrics in the experimental group compared to the control group.
+  - Time spent between opening consecutive photo gallerie
+- Success Metrics: The success of the experiment will be determined based on an increase in the above-mentioned metrics in the experimental group compared to the control group.

 Variations:

-    Control Group: Trip photo galleries displayed in the existing timeline layout.
+- Control Group: Trip photo galleries displayed in the existing timeline layout.-
-    Experimental Group: Trip photo galleries displayed in a new grid layout with larger thumbnails and a responsive design to accommodate different screen sizes.
+- Experimental Group: Trip photo galleries displayed in a new grid layout with larger thumbnails and a responsive design to accommodate different screen sizes.
 (Provide mockups and design examples showcasing the new grid layout)